attikusfinch/AIOufobit/README.rst

 - Fully supports 25 different currencies
 - First class support for storing data in the blockchain
 - Deterministic signatures via RFC 6979
-- Access to the blockchain (and testnet chain) through multiple APIs for redundancy
+- Access to the blockchain through multiple APIs for redundancy
 - Exchange rate API, with optional caching
 - Optimal transaction fee API, with optional caching
 - Compressed public keys by default